 Buy With Your Child (Joint Mortgage)

-A joint mortgage will have you and your parents cited both on the deeds and on the mortgage agreement.
-This means that:
+With a joint mortgage, both you and your parents will be cited on the deeds and on the mortgage agreement.
+This means that your parents:

-- Your parents will have authority over future proceedings (they can leave their share of the property to who they like in their will)
+- Will have authority over future proceedings.
+They can leave their share of the property to who they like in their will.

-- Your parents might have to pay Stamp Duty charged on second properties
+- They might have to pay an extra 3% in Stamp Duty charged on second properties.

 The upside of joint mortgages is that, because you’re combining incomes, you might be able to access a larger loan.

-If you decide to turn to the Bank of Mum and Dad for help make sure their financial circumstances won’t be put at risk.
+If you decide to turn to the Bank of Mum and Dad for help, make sure their financial circumstances won’t be put at risk.
 You all need to understand whether they can really afford to help you.
 As awkward as it might feel, be open and clear about how you’re all going to go about it.
-Getting professional advice from a property solicitor can do no harm and might pave the path towards that sought-after property.
+Getting professional mortgage advice or consulting a financial adviser can do no harm and might pave the path towards that sought-after property.